kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

   You should use Golang but this may not be the best place to learn a new language so this will just be a recommendation.
 The app10-go README has info for what to do to get started with own CRD in Golang!

-  "Should migrate to golang when dealing with kubernetes, all non-go k8s client libraries are abandonware/harmful" - Matti Paksula, in this courses Telegram channel
+  "Should migrate to golang when dealing with kubernetes, all non-go k8s client libraries are abandonware/harmful" - Matti Paksula, in this courses channel

 </text-box>